 Saint Joseph's University AAUP Chapter

 The chapter conducted an extensive survey of contingent faculty, kicking off during Campus Equity Week.
 The data will inform the chapter's advocacy for contingent faculty.
 The chapter asked the campus chapter of Students for Workers' Rights to take on the issue of faculty equity as an item for investigation and advocacy; SWR planned to issue a statement on the topic.
 In addition, the chapter was in touch with a reporter on the student paper about doing some work on contingent faculty for the issue of the paper that came out during equity week.

 University of Hartford AAUP Chapter

-On November 1, the chapter, in collaboration with the Campus Progressive Alliance, sponsored an open forum at which adjunct faculty were invited to share their concerns—compliments, complaints, or anything in between.
+The chapter, in collaboration with the Campus Progressive Alliance, sponsored an open forum at which adjunct faculty were invited to share their concerns—compliments, complaints, or anything in between.
 The goal was to give all faculty a better understanding of the conditions and aspirations of contingent faculty at the university.

 Results of a survey of part-time faculty were presented to the campus community during Campus Equity Week.
 The survey, which covers both demographic information (who are the part-time faculty at Fairfield?) and questions relating to professional needs and the functions that a coordinator of part-time faculty concerns might serve was sent over the summer to approximately 280 part-time faculty members; 170 completed and returned the survey.
-The survey is part of a project led by faculty member Ruth Anne Baumgartner that is researching ways to improve the professional lives of part-time faculty at the university.
+The survey is part of a project led by faculty member Ruth Anne Baumgartner to research ways to improve the professional lives of part-time faculty at the university.